This post is for The Dynamic Duos in Classic Film Blogathon Hosted by Classic Movie Hub and Once upon a screen…

 Baby Jane? has 2 prologues which equal 12 minutes in length before the titles even roll.
 Aldrich uses this mechanism in his work.
 In Kiss Me Deadly it was the heavy breathing of an unseen female.
 This time, it’s a child who is sobbing against the black screen for several seconds.
 The song Jane performs “I’ve Written A Letter To Daddy” really appears to sexualize Jane as a child.
 The tune is about Jane’s devotion to her father.
 There are undertones of an incestuous relationship between father and daughter, at the very least it’s an inappropriate boundary that has been crossed.
 Jane’s father teaming up with her as a performing partner at the piano then finally joining her to dance, makes them appear as if they are a romantic couple.
 The blurring of the roles in the family added to the twisted sense of self that later formed Jane’s regressive behavior.

-Aldrich uses Blanche’s gaze watching the television set showing the retrospective of her film career.
-At first she seems so pleased and then she wheels herself away from the set
+Aldrich uses Blanche’s gaze while watching the television set showing the retrospective of her film career.
+At first, she seems so pleased and then she wheels herself away from the set

 Also characteristic of the two Gothic films Baby Jane? and Sweet Charlotte, Aldrich inhibits the environment to remain mostly in a house.

-The Hudson house also functions as the imprisonment, the captor.
-Therefor the mansion in which the characters of the films live are not just simply settings.
+The Hudson House also functions as the imprisonment, the captor.
+Therefore the mansion in which the characters of the films live are not just simply settings.
 They have their own specific significance to add to the narrative.
 The house is an Italianate villa located in Hancock Park, which was once a fashionable district of Hollywood.
 It also reflects the past.

 Houses like these have been referred to in particular by Freud in his essay “The Uncanny” as “primal areas”, actually a substitute for the womb where individuals wrestle with their inner conflicts.
 So add a demented woman who’s already delusional, and put her in a claustrophobic environment, shut her off from reality and any authentic contact with the outside world, and madness festers.